-The Republic of Rome, with its emphasis on family and city, rose to great power from 509 B.C. to the death of Caesari n44 B.C.
-By that year, Rome controlled much of the Mediterranean world, and a system of wealthy slave owners and a large standing army had replaced the citizen farmer-soldier who had laid the foundation for the Republic's success.
-Whereas the early Romans had emphasized the ties between citizens, now violent power struggles tore at the social fabric.
-A people who had preserved stories of serious Roman heroes began to treasure Greek models of beauty and individualistic.
-Julius Caesar became a central figure in Rome's transformation from republic to empire.
+The Republic of Rome, with its emphasis on family and city, rose to great power from 509B.C. to the death of Caesar in 44 B.C.
+By that year, Rome controlled much of the Mediter ranean world, and a system of wealthy slave owners and a large standing army had replaced the citizen farmer-soldier who had laid the foundation for the Republic's success Whereas the early Romans had emphasized the ties between citizens, now violent power struggles tore at the social fabric.
+A people who had preserved stories of serious Roman heroes began to treasure Greek models of beauty and individualism Julius Caesar became a central figure in Rome's transformation from republic to empire.
 Since Caesar's death, historians have argued about his qualities.
 Was he a great man who detected the inability of the republican form of government-designed to govern a city-state-to adapt to the changed circumstances of empire and social unrest?
 Or was he a power-hungry politician who craved control and blocked his fellow citizens from having any political involvement in the Republic?
-The truth no doubr falls somewhere between these extremes.
-One thing is certain: Despite the assassins' confident claims, Caesar's murder did not solve anything.
-More violence would ensure until a leader arose who could establish a new form of sovernment that would endure even longer than the Republic.
-REVIEW, ANALYZE, AND ANTICIPATE REVIEW THE PREVIOUS CHAPTER Chapter I-"The Roots of Western Civilization" discussed the rise of the first empires of the Westthe Assyrian and the Persian.
-In Chapter 3-"The Poleis Become Cosmopolitan"-we saw the rise of large Hellenistic monarchies throughout the old empires of the ancient world.
+The truth no doubt falls somewhere between these extremes.
+One thing is certain: Despite the sins' confident claims, Caesar's murder did not solve anything.
+More violence would ensue until a leader arose who could establish a new form of government that would endure even longer than the Republic.
+REVIEW THE PREVIOUS CHAPTER Chapter I.-"The Roots of Western Civilization"- discussed the rise of the first empires of the West- the Asyrtian and the Persian.
+In Chapter 3-Persian Properties of the Poleis Become Cosmopolitan"-we saw the rise of large Hellenistic monarchies throughout the old em-pires of the ancient world.
 Rome inherited much from these empires.
-Review the Persians' and the Assyrians' treatment of conquered peoples and consider which most closely resembled the Romans' approach.
-To what degree did the Romans' treatment of their subjects contribute to their success as an imperial In what ways do you think Rome came to resemble the great Hellenistic cities, and what problems did they share?
-Analyze This Chapter This chapter-"Pride in Family and City"-traces the rise of the small city of Rome to a Hellenistic power whose territory extended throughout the Mediterranean world.
+1. Review the Persians' and the Assyrians' treatment of conquered peoples and consider which most closely resembled the Romans' approach.
+To what degree did the Romans' treatment of their subjects contribute to their success as an imperial In what ways do you think Rome came to resemble the great Hellenistic cities, and what problems did they share!
+ANALYZE THIS CHAPTER This chapter-"Pride in Family and City"-traces the rise of the small city of Rome to a Hellenstic power whose territory extended throughout the Mediterranean world.
 In the course of this expansion, the old values of Rome were transformed and new constructs were slowly and violently implemented. - Review these changes in early Roman life and values as the armies successfully expanded Roman influence - Review the political structure of the Roman Republic.
-What were its strengths and weaknesses: How did the patron-client system contribute to the strengths and weaknesses of the political system?
+What were its strengths and weaknesses?
+How did the patron-client system contribute to the strengths and weaknesses of the political system?